 We use Vivitrol and Naltrexone because they’re demonstrably safer approaches to MAT, and there is no potential for abuse with it.
 There have been many instances where patients sell their Suboxone or Subutex prescriptions and continue using illicit drugs.
 Suboxone and Subutex can become a slippery slope for many people when not administered in a safe, supervised, clinical environment.
 That’s why we don’t provide clients with anything that they may become addicted to.

 If you or someone you love has been struggling with opioid dependence and is interested in harm reduction methods and MAT, contact us today.
-You can reach out to us at 855-448-3588, we are here for you 24/7, your addiction doesn’t have to continue endlessly.
+You can reach out to GateHouse Treatment at (855) 448-3588, we are here for you 24/7, your addiction doesn’t have to continue endlessly.